WTO accessions

 Managing the challenge of acceding post-conflict states

 This chapter posits that leaving WTO accession in the hands of trade experts or commercial specialists within the acceding government can be unwise.
-Accession to the WTO goes far beyond the remit of the trade commerce and/or foreign ministry and even beyond the responsibilities of the minister.
-In order to conclude an accession what is required of the acceding government will involve many if not most ministries call upon governmental agencies and other authorities and may very well include both regional and municipal levels of government.
-The acceding government must expect to make hard policy choices.
-Poorer developing countries are likely to come across particular challenges and solutions.
-Given the demanding nature of this process it is important that the acceding government is entirely convinced before embarking upon the process that it has the right motivations and expectations in wishing to become a member of the WTO.
+Accession to the WTO goes far beyond the remit of the trade, commerce and/or foreign ministry, and even beyond the responsibilities of the minister.
+In order to conclude an accession, what is required of the acceding government will involve many, if not most, ministries, call upon governmental ag Read More

 WTO accessions: What does the academic literature say?

 This chapter takes stock of the recent academic literature on accessions.
-It focuses only on the analytical work published since 2000 in books academic journals and working papers by key WTO scholars across the world.
-These contributions are related to the procedural legal economic and institutional aspects of WTO accessions and to the proposals for their reform.
-Country-specific studies research on the impact of accessions on individual industries and reports on accessions by national and international institutions are not included.
+It focuses only on the analytical work published since 2000 in books, academic journals and working papers by key WTO scholars across the world.
+These contributions are related to the procedural, legal, economic and institutional aspects of WTO accessions, and to the proposals for their reform.
+Country-specific studies, research on the impact of accessions on individual ind Read More

 Eurasian Economic Union integration: Timetable, priorities and challenges

-This chapter focuses on the objectives of the Eurasian Economic Union (EAEU) of the Republic of Armenia the Republic of Belarus the Republic of Kazakhstan Kyrgyz Republic and the Russian Federation within the multilateral trading system.
-The EAEU has become one of the largest trading blocs in the world with a land area of more than 20 million square kilometres and a population of more than 176 million people.
-This chapter analyses the history of Eurasian integration and presents its current status as well as the prospects of the Eurasian Economic Union for 2015.
+This chapter focuses on the objectives of the Eurasian Economic Union (EAEU) of the Republic of Armenia, the Republic of Belarus, the Republic of Kazakhstan, Kyrgyz Republic and the Russian Federation within the multilateral trading system.
+The EAEU has become one of the largest trading blocs in the world, with a land area of more than 20 million square kilometres and a population of more than 176 million people.
+This chapter analyses the hist Read More

 The 2012 WTO accession of Russia: Negotiating experience – challenges, opportunities and post-accession approaches